Libensemble/libensemble/docs/papers/joss/paper.md

 - Parallelization of the ParMOO solver for multiobjective simulation optimization problems [@ParMOODesign23].
 - Design of particle accelerators [@Neveu2023] [@PhysRevAccelBeams.26.084601] [@Pousa22].
 - Sequential Bayesian experimental design [@Surer2023] and Bayesian calibration [@MCMPSW2022].

-libEnsemble's generators and simulators, commonly referred to as user functions, are Python functions that simply accept and return NumPy structured arrays.
-Generators produce input for simulators, while simulators evaluate those inputs; any level of complexity is supported.
-Multiple concurrent instances ("ensembles") of user functions are coordinated by libEnsemble's worker processes.
-Workers are typically assigned/reassigned compute resources, and within user functions can launch applications, evaluate intermediate results, and statefully intercommunicate.

 Additional details on the parallel features and scalability of libEnsemble can be found in Refs [@Hudson2022] and [@libensemble-man].